watsonmw/fe2-intro/README.md

 amiga sounds in SDL, and how the original mod format is laid out.
 The original samples are cleaned up a bit to reduce clicking / popping.
-(If anyone wants to contribute 16-bit samples for each of the 12 or so instruments, and can keep the same overall sound let me know and I'll add them as overrides.)
+(If anyone wants to contribute 16-bit samples for each of the 12 or so instruments, and can keep the same overall sound, let me know, and I'll add them as overrides.)

     assets.[ch]      - Helpers for loading the Amiga assets audio.[ch]       - Music and sfx playback (music only used in intro)